Wimmics/KGnoVis/Presentation code - dev.md

 ![photo du site](Page nodelink-SparQL.png)

-### Rajouter une photo de la page, why the website

 ## Part 1 : Text Area

 The Text Area is the part where the user can enter the SPARQL request which he wants to see the graph of.
 Once the request is written, the user just have to use the "send" button under the Text Area.

-Once the send button is clicked, the results are put in an object named "result_data", and the edges are hard-defined in the code.
+Once the send button is clicked, the results are put in an object named "result_data", and the edges are defined manually in the code.
 In the futur, those edges will be choosen on the website by the user.

 Then, these results and the edges are send in 3 different functions to create the nodes, the links, and the legend.
 Those 3 elements are finally put in a dataset.